Vice President of the United States: 19th and early 20th centuries

 For much of its existence, the office of vice president was seen as little more than a minor position.
 John Adams, the first vice president, was the first of many frustrated by the "complete insignificance" of the office.
 To his wife Abigail Adams he wrote, "My country has in its wisdom contrived for me the most insignificant office that ever the invention of man ... or his imagination contrived or his imagination conceived; and as I can do neither good nor evil, I must be borne away by others and met the common fate."
 Thomas R. Marshall, who served as vice president from 1913 to 1921 under President Woodrow Wilson, lamented: "Once there were two brothers.
 One ran away to sea; the other was elected Vice President of the United States.
 And nothing was heard of either of them again."
 His successor, Calvin Coolidge, was so obscure that Major League Baseball sent him free passes that misspelled his name, and a fire marshal failed to recognize him when Coolidge's Washington residence was evacuated.
 John Nance Garner, who served as vice president from 1933 to 1941 under President Franklin D. Roosevelt, claimed that the vice presidency "isn't worth a pitcher of warm piss".
-Harry Truman, who also served as vice president under Franklin Roosevelt, said the office was as "useful as a cow's fifth teat".
+Harry S. Truman, who also served as vice president under Franklin D. Roosevelt, said the office was as "useful as a cow's fifth teat".
 Walter Bagehot remarked in The English Constitution that "[t]he framers of the Constitution expected that the vice-president would be elected by the Electoral College as the second wisest man in the country.
 The vice-presidentship being a sinecure, a second-rate man agreeable to the wire-pullers is always smuggled in.
 The chance of succession to the presidentship is too distant to be thought of."